-Therefore, in the spirit of this series, we will learn how to build a box plot in Tableau.
+Therefore, inspired by the mission of this series, this post will help you learn how to build a box plot in Tableau.
 But first, what is a box plot?
 According to Wikipedia, box plot is a method of depicting groups of numerical data through their quartiles.
 Box plot may also have lines extending vertically from the boxes (whiskers) indicating the variability outside the upper and lower quartiles hence terms box and whisker plots.
 Outliers (Observation that is distant from other observations) may be plotted as individual points.
 A sample of box plot diagram below.

 Drag dimension Sub-Category to the column shelf.

 Drag measure Sales to the row shelf.
 (Note, Sales is aggregated by SUM()).

 Executing this, results to a simple bar chart.

 Step 2: Make the box plot

 Under Show Me tab, choose box-and-whisker-plots as shown above.

 Note, moving the cursor over the box displays a summary statistic as described in the box plot diagram at the beginning of this article.

 Looking carefully at the resulting chart, it shows distribution of Sales at Sub-Category summary level.
 Suppose, my interest is to see how Sales is distributed within the individual Sub-Category’s while still being able to compare distribution across other Sub-Category’s.